L04DB4L4NC3R/spotify-downloader/README.md

 ## Run using docker compose

-* Configure secrets: Copy `config/docker.env.sample` to `config/docker.env` and fill the secrets
+* Edit the ./config/secret.env to expose relevent secrets to the containers

 * Change script permissions